ramlantan/SimpleTickerWindowsForms/README.md

 # SimpleTicker
+### A simple (looking) crypto asset ticker for Windows.

-**This project is old, busted, and abandoned.
-A new ticker based on WPF is currently being developed.**
+**This project is terrible and probably won't be updated, but should probably work.
+A new ticker based on WPF is being made.**

 *please look forward to it*

-A simple (looking) crypto asset ticker for Windows.

-Download the latest release here: https://github.com/ramlantan/SimpleTickerWindowsForms/releases Cross-platform versions may be made in the future.
+Download the latest release here: https://github.com/ramlantan/SimpleTickerWindowsForms/releases

+Cross-platform versions might be made in the future.

 ## Instructions
 By default, the ticker will ignore clicks and no interaction is allowed.